Menu

 NEEDS ASSESSMENT

-Heart failure (HF) is common, currently affecting well over million Americans.
+Heart failure (HF) currently affects well over million Americans.
 Moreover, prevalence is increasing in both developed and developing countries around the world.
 In the U.S. alone, an estimated 670,000 new cases of heart failure are diagnosed each year.
-Perhaps of greatest importance is that heart failure is a major cause of morbidity and mortality.
-Within 8 years of diagnosis, 80% of men and 70% of women less than 65 years of age with new onset heart failure will die.
-Overall, HF is the number one cause of hospitalizations of the elderly in the U.S.
+HF adversely affects quality of life and increases hospitalization and mortality rates.
+It is the leading cause of hospitalization in elderly individuals in the United States.
+Moreover, within 8 years of diagnosis, 80% of men and 70% of women less than 65 years of age with new onset heart failure will die.

-Knowledge about HF is accumulating rapidly.
+Our understanding of HF is changing rapidly and new treatments that help improve outcomes are available.
 The Symposium is designed to help clinicians synthesize new information about heart failure and integrate it into effective strategies of care of their patients.
 The Symposium will provide a comprehensive overview of diagnostic approaches, current evidence-based therapies and treatment strategies as well as emerging approaches for treatment.